 With Micheline Presle (as Josephine), Gabriele Ferzetti, Massimo Girotti and Lilla Brignone.

-* One trouble with films about people like Napoleon and the company they kept is empathy: it’s hard for audiences who aren’t tied to royalty to invest much sympathy for men (and the occasional Queen/Empress) who were responsible for, or lived well from, so much death—the Napoleonic Wars took as many as 6,500,000 lives.
+* One trouble with films about people like Napoleon and the company they kept is that darn empathy thing: it’s hard for audiences who aren’t tied to royalty to invest much sympathy for men (and the occasional Queen/Empress) who were responsible for, or lived well from, so much death—the Napoleonic Wars took as many as 6,500,000 lives.